 Welcome to the Institute for Science & Technology in Medicine (ISTM)

-ISTM focusses its work into four Themes, each with an international profile for research, for example some of the key areas are:
+ISTM focuses its work into eight Themes, each with an international profile for research, for example some of the key areas are:

 - Bioengineering and the therapeutic use of stem cells

 - Genetics and epigenetics, structural biology, cell biology, apoptosis

 - Novel imaging and diagnostics, eg to identify disease biomarkers

 - Neurosciences, eg related to stroke, Parkinson’s disease, hearing loss

 The Institute formed in 2006 and carries out research in laboratories and clinical research facilities at Keele University campus and three main NHS hospitals: University Hospital of North Midlands (UHNM), the Robert Jones and Agnes Hunt (RJAH) Orthopaedic Hospital, Oswestry and the Haywood Hospital, Stoke on Trent.

 Most of our 100 members and research staff, and 90 research students are based at either the Guy Hilton Research Centre, UHNM, or the Huxley Building on Keele campus, which provide state of the art science laboratories, specialised equipment and facilities such as clean rooms, a dedicated patient research suite and the study space for very successful MSc programmes.

 In the UK Research Excellence Framework 2014, ISTM’s submissions in applied biomedical research (to UoA3 Allied Health Professions) achieved a 42% score in world-leading 4* rating, and ISTM’s biomedical engineering research (UoA15 General Engineering) doubled its world leading 4* score.
 Both units achieved ~90% across the top two ratings 4* and 3*.